dimastatz/plato/docs/design.md

 Student->>Plato: 1. login
-Note right of Plato: login by using Gmail, Facebook, etc Plato-->Student: access token
+Note right of Plato: login by using Gmail, Facebook, etc Plato-->>Student: access token

-Student->>Plato: 2. select workbook from the stock and select the exercise page Plato-->Student: digital workbook as html page
+Student->>Plato: 2. select workbook from the stock and select the exercise page Plato-->>Student: digital workbook as html page

-Student->>Plato: 3. solve an exercise from the selected workbook and press validate button Plato-->PlatoKnowledgeDB: 4. check if answer exist PlatoKnowledgeDB->>Plato: return the right answer or answer is not exist Plato->>ChatGPT: 5. if answer is not exists, solve the problem with step by step explanation ChatGPT-->Plato: answer with explanation
+Student->>Plato: 3. solve an exercise from the selected workbook and press validate button Plato->>PlatoKnowledgeDB: 4. check if answer exist PlatoKnowledgeDB->>Plato: return the right answer or answer is not exist Plato->>ChatGPT: 5. if answer is not exists, solve the problem with step by step explanation ChatGPT-->Plato: answer with explanation